Skip to content

 Write ~/.bashrc with curl sketchy.com | shnah.

-nah classifies every tool call by what it actually does using contextual rules that run in milliseconds.
+nah classifies every guarded tool call by what it actually does using contextual rules that run in milliseconds.
 For the ambiguous stuff, optionally route to an LLM.
 Every decision is logged and inspectable.
 Works out of the box, configure it how you want it.

 Quick install